Intel sees revenue holding, cuts capital spending, shares up

 Analysts have criticized the consolidation, saying it limits transparency, especially into the mobile business.

-Intel has been lagging behind rivals such as Qualcomm Inc and ARM Holdings Plc — the British company behind the processor in Apple's iPhone 6 — in the fast-growing smartphone market.
+Intel has been lagging behind rivals such as Qualcomm Inc (QCOM.O) and ARM Holdings Plc ARM.L — the British company behind the processor in Apple's (AAPL.O) iPhone 6 — in the fast-growing smartphone market.

 (Reporting By Lehar Maan in Bengaluru and Bill Rigby in San Francisco; Editing by Savio D'Souza)